 "It will cost you something."

-She dug through the pockets in her jeans and pulled out the stash of one dollar bills she'd been given for trips to the candy machine down the hall.
+She stood to dig through her jeans and pulled out the stash of one dollar bills she'd been given for trips to the candy machine down the hall.
 She counted them with shaking hands.

 "I only have four," she said with some dismay.

 She looked up.
 His eyes seemed to swirl, around and around, changing from the color of her mother's tulips to a color almost as dark as the night.
 He wasn't like the other doctors.
 His voice wasn't kind.
 He had no emotions, like a man in a Halloween mask.

 "I don't have more," she said, voice shaking.

 "What else do you have?"

 She dug through her pockets then looked around.

 The Other knelt in front of her.
 His face didn't look rubbery like a Halloween mask, but neither did he look normal.
 She took a step back.

 "You have to help him," she whispered.
 "Please!"